Portland Communications: Wikipedia editing

 In January 2012, MP Tom Watson discovered that Portland Communications had tried to remove references to a client's brand of lager, Stella Artois, from the wife-beater disambiguation page in Wikipedia.
-The beer had become known in the UK as the "wife-beater", in part because of its high alcohol content, and perceived connection with binge drinking and aggression.
+The beer had become known in the UK as "wife-beater", in part because of its high alcohol content, and perceived connection with binge drinking and aggression.
+Other edits from Portland's offices included changes to articles about another Portland client, the Kazakhstan's BTA Bank, and its former head Mukhtar Ablyazov.
+Portland did not deny making the changes, arguing they had been done transparently and in accordance with Wikipedia's policies.

+In January 2026, The Bureau of Investigative Journalism alleged that Portland Communications used subcontractors to edit Wikipedia entries for clients – for example, to downplay unfavourable comments about human rights violations in Qatar during preparations for the 2022 FIFA World Cup and their links with terrorist group Jabhat al-Nusra, to change details about the Gates Foundation-funded Alliance for a Green Revolution in Africa, and to change details about a dispute concerning Libya's sovereign wealth fund.
+Portland said editing Wikipedia pages was not endorsed by Portland, nor was it ever a widespread practice among employees, and current staff did not engage in the activity.

 Qatar

 In 2014 it was revealed that Portland had been hired for $150,000 by Qatar "for a communications/political push targeted at Congress and federal agencies to improve ties with the US".

-The firm admitted to on-line attacks of critics of their client, the government of Qatar, who hosted the 2022 World Cup.
+The firm admitted to online attacks of critics of their client, the government of Qatar, who hosted the 2022 World Cup.

+In April 2025, Portland and its parent company Omnicom were sued by migrant workers from the 2022 World Cup, accusing them of sportswashing in relation to their work on Qatar's human rights record.

 Labour Party conspiracy accusations

 In 2016, left-wing political website The Canary alleged that Portland staff were behind the orchestration of a "coup" against the Leader of the Labour Party, Jeremy Corbyn, after a wave of mass resignations from his front bench.
 Len McCluskey of British and Irish trade union Unite told Andrew Marr on his Sunday morning programme that "I'm amazed that some of the MPs have fallen into a trap."
 Referring to Portland Communications as a "sinister force", McCluskey said, "This is a PR company with strong links to Tony Blair and right-wing Labour MPs who've been involved in this orchestrated coup, and the coup has failed".
 Portland Communications denied any allegations as "a ridiculous conspiracy theory and completely untrue".